State-dependent Delay Differential Equations on $H^1$: A key estimate for the solution theory

 using Theorem \ref{thm:set}.
 Assuming without restriction that $r(\phi)\leq r(\psi)$ and using the Cauchy--Schwarz inequality, we treat the integral terms next: Putting the above inequalities together, we conclude the proof. \end{proof}

 In applications, the delay functional $r$ assigning the time at which the unknown is to be evaluated on the right-hand side might not be Lipschitz continuous on the whole of $H^1(-h,0;\R^n)$.
 Moreover, $f$ as given in Theorem \ref{thm:sddcm} is only Lipschitz continuous on $V_\beta$ for all $\beta>0$.
 However, in all the cases we consider in Section \ref{sec:appl}, $r$ admits a Lipschitz continuous \emph{extension} to $H^1(-h,0;\R^n)$ and so does $f$ from Theorem \ref{thm:sddcm}.
 The reason for this is the Hilbert space structure of $H^1(-h,0;\R^n)$, which provides the possibility of defining projections onto closed convex subsets.
-Further to the comments in the introduction, we mention that in general also the metric projection in general Banach spaces is not as well-behaved as in the Hilbert space case.
-Indeed, any closed convex admitting a best-approximation as in Proposition \ref{prop:normproj} requires the space considered to be reflexive and strictly convex excluding the space of continuous functions or continuously differentiable functions, see Theorem of Day--James in \cite[Chapter 5, p 436]{M98}.
+Further to the comments in the introduction, we mention that in general also the metric projection\footnote{{Let $X$ be a Banach space, $C\subseteq X$. $C$ is called \textbf{proximinal}, if for all $x \in X$ there exists a \textbf{best-approximation of $x$ in $C$}, that is, an element $y\in C$ such that $\|x-y\|_X = \inf_{z\in C}\|x-z\|_X$.
+If $C$ is proximinal, the relation is called \textbf{metric projection}.
+If $X$ is a Hilbert space and $C$ closed and convex, $P_C$ is a mapping.}} in general Banach spaces is not as well-behaved as in the Hilbert space case.
+Indeed, any closed convex set admitting a best-approximation as in Proposition \ref{prop:normproj} requires the space considered to be reflexive and strictly convex excluding the space of continuous functions or continuously differentiable functions, see Theorem of Day--James in \cite[Chapter 5, p 436]{M98}.
 Moreover, if one was to extend $r$ assumed to be a $C^1$-function defined on a subset of $H^1(-h,0;\R^n)$ to a $C^1$-function on the whole space, one is confronted with a challenging matter on its own, see, e.g., \cite{AFK10} and the references therein.
 For extending $r$ to a Lip\-schitz map on $H^1(-h,0;\R^n)$, we briefly recall the following abstract result for (minimal) projections in Hilbert spaces. \begin{prop}[{{see, e.g., \cite[p 142]{BK15}}}] Let $H$ be a Hilbert space, $C\subseteq H$ closed and convex.
 Then for all $x\in H$ there exists a unique $P_Cx\in C$ such that

 Moreover, $P_C$ is a Lipschitz continuous projection with Lipschitz constant bounded by $1$. \end{prop} As a consequence of the latter result, we can now extend any Lipschitz continuous function on the full Hilbert space: \begin{cor}[Lipschitz continuous extension] Let $H$ be a Hilbert space, $\emptyset \neq C\subseteq H$ closed and convex, $Y$ a metric space.
 If $r\colon C\to Y$ is Lipschitz continuous, then $r_H\coloneqq r\circ P_C$ extends $r$ on $H$ with